-Note.
-The circumstances under which the replenishment flow specified in subclause (1) are to be provided will be specified as conditions on the water supply work approval held by Water NSW.
+Notes. - 1 Note.
+The circumstances under which the replenishment flow specified in subclause (1) are to be provided will be specified as conditions on the water supply work approval held by Water NSW. - 2 The operator may use tributary inflows to the water sources to provide the replenishment flow specified in subclause (1).